 This book details where public records are housed and how people can access them.
 20,000 government entities are viewed in this publication.

 Revised Statutes of the State of Missouri

 R 345.12 Missouri

 This ten volume set of books provides overviews of all aspects of law in the United States.

 Black's Law Dictionary

 The library district subscribes to several online databases that may help you with your research.
 Those with a "Remote Access" button can be used from your home computer with a valid library card.

 Following the link to the electronic databases will take you out of the Business & Public Management web pages and into the main library pages.

-For information regarding law and public records, you may want to try LAWCHEK or St. Charles County's Property Assessment Database.
+For information regarding law and public records, you may want to try St. Charles County's Property Assessment Database.

 These are not the only databases available to assist you, please check out the entire list of databases to see if there is something that better meets your needs.